russelsantos19/100-days-of-code/r1-log.md

 ### R1D7
 Today I learn a lot especially in using git.
 I show to my mentor/leader my sign up page and I make a pull request and he merged it to the master repo of the project that we are building.
 I also design the log-in page.

+### R1D8
+Today I continue building the log-in page.
+And I think I can finish it tomorrow